vickimzhang/vmzhang-academic/content/publication/phdpsf/index.md

 ---
-title: An invasive plant does not escape negative soil feedback near the northern limit of its invaded range
+title: Development of negative soil feedback by an invasive plant near the northern limit of its invaded range

 authors: